NZDipPhys (ATI); PGDipRehab (Otago) MHealSc Rehabilitation (Otago) PhD (Otago)

 Role within the department

-Julie Myers is a Lecturer and Course Director Research, and the Masters Co-ordinator for the Occupational and Aviation Medicine Unit (OAMU).
-She also teaches the paper AVME785 Research Methods.
+Julie Myers is a Senior Lecturer and Course Director Research, and the Masters Co-ordinator for the Occupational and Aviation Medicine Unit (OAMU).
+She also teaches the paper AVME 785 Research Methods.
 Her professional background is Physiotherapy and she has a Research Master’s Degree endorsed in Rehabilitation.

-Julie is about to complete her PhD, for which she has undertaken a series of studies focused on understanding the extent and consequences of fatigue-related performance decrements critical care clinicians, particularly those involved in air ambulance transfer.
+Julie has recently completed her PhD, for which she undertook a series of studies focused on understanding the extent and consequences of fatigue-related performance decrements critical care clinicians, particularly those involved in air ambulance transfer.
 She has adapted methods for assessing clinicians’ non-technical skills as a measure of their clinical performance; and has evaluated the impact of fatigue on the clinical performance and safety of critical care clinicians.
 She is also interested in Occupational Health issues and measurement of health and quality of life.

 Research expertise and interest